Creating disk images

 Read time indicator

 The vertical band on the right side displays the time spent reading each block relative to the timeout.
-An empty line indicates plenty of time to spare, and a full line means the request to close to the set timeout.
+An empty line indicates plenty of time to spare, and a full line means the request is close to the set timeout.
 The coloring is the same as above, with one exception - no yellow.
 All the read failures are displayed in red.
 For optimal performance, keep the right half mostly free by increasing timeout (see examples below).

 Good Increase timeout if possible